Brunswick Valley Landcare regularly applies for grants to run on-ground projects. Below are details of some of our current and past projects.

-Not such good news from one of the motion detecting cameras that was installed at one of the boxes that has a lot of acitivity.
+Not such good news from one of the motion detecting cameras that was installed at one of the boxes that has a lot of activity.
 A feral cat climbing a large eucalypt!
-A cat trap has now been placed at the base of the tree but no luck yet capturing the vilan!
+A cat trap has now been placed at the base of the tree but no luck yet capturing the villain!
 You can view the video here Cat Video on Facebook

-Brunswick Valley Landcare’s Nestbox project started in 2014 after a successfull crowd funding campaing to raise funds to install owl nest boxes.
-It has not gwon and we have installed 40 nest boxes over the last 2 years, and lots of different kinds of boxes, not only ones for owls.
+Brunswick Valley Landcare’s Nestbox project started in 2014 after a successful crowd funding campaign to raise funds to install owl nest boxes.
+It has now grown and we have installed 40 nest boxes over the last 2 years.
+We have lots of different kinds of boxes, not only ones for owls.
 We monitor the boxes regularly and add the information to our database.
-The monitoring has sown that hollows must be in short supply as 60% of our boxes are occupied and some within 3 months of being installed.
+The monitoring has shown that hollows must be in short supply as 60% of our boxes are occupied and some within 3 months of being installed.